robkremers/hello-world/README.md

 # hello-world
-Study for learning to work with github
+Study for learning to work with github.
 First step on working with github.